ocai/elzabet/README.md

 - mysql
 - .env

-Put the `.env` file at the project root directory
+Put the `.env` file at the project root directory - Get this from Me.

 ```
 npm install